 Tucker and Polyak (2020), wrote about music therapy and the positive effects on individuals with brain injuries, utilized during physical therapy and occupational therapy sessions, music can increase motivation, willingness to participate in therapy and increased socialization, especially when used in a group setting along with improving mood, attention, memory, and movement.
 The limitations inflicted on those with brain injuries can lead to increased agitation and depression.
 Music brings a sense of something familiar and consistent which is often something strongly desired by a patient post-injury.

-Music therapy can be utilized in many ways in various settings, one-on-one, group settings, or used by the individual in their own home.
+Music therapy can be utilized in many ways in various settings including one-on-one, group settings, or individuals in their own home.
 It can be effective at reducing anxiety and promoting relaxation when used in combination with a guided meditation.